NanoClem/Java_Swing/FractalViz/README.txt

 |    |__packages                     : personalized classes used in the project
 |        |__component                : classes defined as component in the project, according to the Awt and Swing's heritage hierarchy
 |            |__containers           : classes defined as container in the project (like Frames, Panel...), according to the Awt and Swing's heritage hierarchy
+|	     |__calculation	     : classes which are related to all the mathematic calculation in the project (like Mandelbrot.java)
 |
 |__README.txt